Coffee Terms Illustrated

 Silver Skin

 The thin membrane, similar to rice paper, that adheres to coffee beans after removing the husk (hull).
 Processing may "polish" the unroasted coffee beans removing much of the silver skin.
-Any remaining silver skin after processing is removed during the roasting process.
+Any remaining silver skin is removed during the roasting process.

 Sorting